JeffHeck/SchoolDataProject/4_yr_f195_budgets.md

 Summary tables and charts, based on those reports, for revenues and expenses per student are listed below.

 Note:
-- All bar charts are sorted by dollar amounts, not by district enrollment.
 - Funds included: General Fund, Debt Service Fund, ASB Fund, Transportation Vehicle Fund
 - Fund excluded: Capital Projects Fund